MECLabTUDA/FrOoDo/docs/DATASET_ADAPTER.md

 # Dataset adaptation

-To make FrOoDo flexible and able to handle your speicifc problem with your dataset, it is possible to use any dataset as long as you use a dataset adapter.
+To make FrOoDo flexible and able to handle your specific problem with your dataset, it is possible to use any dataset as long as you use a dataset adapter.

 ## SampleDataset
 To use own datasets you need to adapt your dataset to a SampleDataset.
 This can be done by a dataset adapter which is essentially an own dataset with only the purpose to translate the dataset output from your dataset to the SampleDataset.